herculesinc/pg-io/README.md

   * __ConnectionError__, thrown when:
     - establishing a database connection fails
-    - an attempt to use an already ended session is made
+    - an attempt to use an already closed session is made
-    - an attempt to end an already ended session is made
+    - an attempt to close an already closed session is made
   * __TransactionError__, thrown when:
     - an attempt is made to start a transaction on in a session which is already in transaction
-    - a session is ended without committing or rolling back an active transaction
+    - a session is closed without committing or rolling back an active transaction
   * __QueryError__, thrown when:
     - executing of a query fails
   * __ParseError__, thrown when
     - parsing of query results fails

-If an error is thrown during query execution or query result parsing, the session will be immediately ended.
+If an error is thrown during query execution or query result parsing, the session will be immediately closed.
 If a session is in transaction, then the transaction is rolled back.
 Basically, any error generated within `session.execute()` method will render the session object useless and no further communication with the database through this sessiont will be possible.
 The underlying connection will be released to the pool so that it can be used by other clients.

 ## License
 Copyright (c) 2016 Hercules Inc.